epadam/CNN-AV1-intra-encoder/source/performance.rst

 Notice the distribution of parititon modes is different from the 4K data set.
 It has higher ratio of Split partition mode for both block size 64x64 and 32x32, and less NONE partition modes for block size 16x16.
 This may be because the 720p frames have more concise scene than 4K frames.

-Here we only test model1 and the result is presented below:
+Here we only test model 1 and the result is presented below:

 block size : 64x64